danielbogdanov/articles/homelab_tailscale_article.md

 3. Reformatted the entire SD card: `diskutil eraseDisk FAT32 ALPINE MBR /dev/disk4`
 4. Copied Alpine files and booted up

-**Pro tip:** When Alpine asks for your keyboard layout and suddenly your keyboard is speaking in numbers and hieroglyphics, remember to type "us" for the layout.
-Yes, even if it looks like you're summoning ancient spirits on screen.
+**Pro tip:** When Alpine asks for your keyboard layout and suddenly your keyboard is speaking in numbers and hieroglyphics, remember to type "us" for the layout, because it is not amidst the actual suggestions.

 ### Step 2: Tailscale Installation (Or: How I learned that Alpine doesn't believe in sudo)